“The beauty of Wolfarth's story telling is hard to convey...

 Joanna Bourke, BBC History Magazine

-For as long as I can remember, I've been fascinated by how we make sense of our worlds through making things and telling stories.
+For as long as she can remember, she has been fascinated by how we make sense of our worlds through making things and telling stories.

 As a specialist in Southeast Asian art history, she has a PhD in history of art and has held lectureships at SOAS, University of Arts, University of Leeds and Sotheby's Institute of Arts.
-I currently teach at The Open University.
-For more information about my academic teaching, publications and research, download my CV here.
+She currently teaches at The Open University.
+For more information about her academic teaching, publications and research, download her CV here.

-I now write nonfiction exploring cultural histories, memoir, feminism, our relationships to landscape, and more.
-My writing has been published in many outlets, including The Observer, History Today and Wellcome Stories.
+She is now a nonfiction author, exploring cultural histories, memoir, feminism, our relationships to landscape, and more.
+She has written for The Observer, Hyperallergic, History Today and Wellcome Stories.

 To work with Joanna, please email email@example.com

-For book related enquires please contact my agent, Jo Unwin at Jo Unwin Literary Agency
+For book related enquires please contact her agent, Jo Unwin at Jo Unwin Literary Agency

 Compassionate, compelling and beautifully told, Milk is a fascinating journey through the social, cultural and historical meanings of breastfeeding.
 Through her intricate, personal and tender research, Wolfarth deftly explores the human complexities of caring, nurturing and nourishing.
 A sublime book.